potato-tf/vscript-benchmark/README.md

 Simple VScript library for performance debugging using the in-game performance counter.

 Drop the `benchmark.nut` file into `tf/scripts/vscripts/`, include it in your file, and start benchmarking.
+Configuration options are inside this file.

 ### Basic setup